 Aquasana AQ-RO-3.55 OptimH2O RO System Review – Want a Tasty Water with the Essential Minerals?

-Let’s look at this system in more detail and review it for you so you can make the best decision for you.
+Let’s look at this product in more detail and review it for you so you can make the best decision for you.

 NSF/ANSI Standards 42, 53 & 58

-Standard 42 means it’s certified to remove particles that make your water taste or smell.
+Standard 42 means it’s certified to remove particles that taste or smell.
 Standard 53 means that it’s certified to filter out contaminants that have negative health impacts.
-Standard 58 ensures that it’s actually a reverse osmosis water filtration system.
+Standard 58 ensures that it’s actually a RO H2O complex certified product.

 3-stage filtration system

-Like any reverse osmosis water filtration system the Aquasana AQ-RO-3.55 has 3 stages of filtration.
+Like most systems the Aquasana AQ-RO-3.55 has 3 stages of filtration.

 This system replenishes essential and healthy minerals that are lost during reverse osmosis.